Lord Shiva Parvati Marriage: A Mythological Tale

 In this blog, let’s witness the story of Lord Shiva Parvathi's marriage.

-The origins of the Tales of Lord Shiva and Goddess Shakthi
+The origins of the Divine Love - Goddess Parvati and Lord Shiva

 The love tale of Lord Shiva and Parvati is one of the most adored pieces of Hindu mythology, with various poets having sung their glory.